 If you are like me, you are trying to balance a greener living and eating a healthier diet.
 I want to reduce the toxin load on my body and my family’s which may be directly related to cancers, Alzheimer’s and many other diseases and illnesses.
 This is sometimes easier said than done.
 We are a family of 5 and can’t always afford organic in the volume of food we need each week.
 My trips to the grocery store have become longer as I focus on labels and ingredients and not just buying what we want or like.
 It also has to be affordable and my kids have to like it which makes buying groceries increasingly complex.

 I am sharing a list of five things that are important to me when I buy for my family.
+More specifically, below are 5 easy ways to reduce toxins and boost nutrition.
 These are items I rarely compromise on and that are very easy and affordable for everyone.
 It will help you reduce toxin exposure and give a nutritious boost to your family’s diet.

 Choose Soaps, Shampoos and Bubble Bath Very Carefully